jackyyym/thermo/README.md

 <br><br>

 # Features:
-- Automatic generation of poll using guild's emoji
+- Automatic generation of poll using guild's emoji.
-- Configurable memeber role to control who can place submissions
+- Configurable memeber role to control who can place submissions.
-- User submission limits
+- User submission limits.
-- Toggleable manager permissions to use certain commants
+- Toggleable manager permissions to use certain commants.

 *Upcoming:*
 - Automatic counting of votes on a poll.